-- 1. The Board of Regulators shall decide whether a written consultation rather than a public hearing is needed or if both are needed, based on considerations such as the nature of the subject at stake, possible alternatives to consultation, confidentiality issues, the interests of third parties and the urgency of the matter. - 2.
-In the event that the Board of Regulators decides to organize a written consultation, the text to be consulted shall be made public, together with a note related to the possibility to send contributions and comments, by means of publication on the BEREC website. - 3.
-In such case, templates may be used so as to facilitate the final assessment of contributions by the Board of Regulators. - 4.
-In the event that the Board of Regulators decides to organize a public hearing, the text to be consulted shall be made public, together with the invitation to the public hearing by means of publication on the BEREC website.
+1. The Board of Regulators shall decide whether a written consultation rather than a public hearing is needed or if both are needed, based on considerations such as the nature of the subject at stake, possible alternatives to consultation, confidentiality issues, the interests of third parties and the urgency of the matter.

+- 2. In the event that the Board of Regulators decides to organize a written consultation, the text to be consulted shall be made public, together with a note related to the possibility to send contributions and comments, by means of publication on the BEREC website. - 3.
+In such case, templates may be used so as to facilitate the final assessment of contributions by the Board of Regulators.